daesystephens/daesystephens.github.io/thecoderscomputer.md

 There is a quite variety of text editors.
 How to choose the right one?
 In reality, even though some text editors have different features.
 Choosing the right text editor is more based on a personal choice on which one you can feel more comfortable to work with.

 **Some features to look into are:**
-+Code completion
++ Code completion
-+Syntax Highlighting
++ Syntax Highlighting
-+Easy to use and navigate
++ Easy to use and navigate
-+Find and replace text
++ Find and replace text
-+Customizable appearance
++ Customizable appearance

 Usually your computer comes with a text editor, but unfortunately, these don’t have as many features as the other ones.
 That is why people tend to choose **other popular text editors**.